-The DWP program consists mainly of members of the National Association of Black Scuba Divers.
+The DWP program consists mainly of National Association of Black Scuba Divers members.
 The program started as a partnership with the National Park Service to help document historic shipwrecks in Florida’s Biscayne National Park and teach divers the basic techniques of underwater archeology.

 “These pilots were scholars with degrees from some of our country’s finest colleges and universities,” she said.
 “They were only limited, in some instances, by their color.
 But they were strong and courageous.
 I left Lake Huron with a commitment to help tell their story — who they were and what they did from our perspective.
 We must tell our own history.”

 When the five-day mission ended, a crew member brought a wreath aboard the dive boat and asked his fellow scuba divers to say a few words to commemorate the Tuskegee Red Tails Airmen.

 Sources For More Information on the Tuskegee Red Tails